Can Amish leave and come back?

 The Amish are a strict religious group with clearly-defined rules and standards for membership.
 Those who choose to break or reject those rules will at some point (minus a course correction) find themselves outside of the church.
 Part of the fascination outsiders have for the Amish centers around this idea of leaving the Amish church.

-There have been many public stories – on television and in print – of Amish-raised people who have decided to leave their communities behind, in sometimes dramatic fashion.
+There have been many public stories – on television and in print – of Amish-raised people who have decided to leave their communities behind, often in more dramatic fashion than Melvin Mullet‘s story (see the case of Emma Gingerich for one example).

 But when an Amish person chooses to leave – is the door to return closed forever?
 The simple answer to that question is “no” – Amish can “leave” and come back again.
 But there is more to it than that.
 We need to look at two different cases to explain this.